Have you ever heard of Lemon Posset? Run, don’t walk to the nearest grocery store pick up some cream…and some lemons!

 After researching several posset recipes online, my head was swimming in disbelief!

-Well, that’s where the citrus comes in…but in a good way!
+Well, that’s where the citrus comes in!
 After boiling the sugar and the cream together, you add the lemon juice and zest.
 The lemon juice causes a reaction with the cream resulting in it setting up.
 The resulting texture is smooth and creamy very similar to a panna cotta.

 Panna cotta means “cooked cream” in Italian.
 The difference between panna cotta and posset is that panna cotta uses gelatin, and posset relies on the acid in citrus to help it set.
 Here’s a recipe for Vanilla Panna Cotta.